Workforce Development System

 - appoints the Maui County Workforce Board Members and certifies the Board of Directors every two years;

-- appoints two Staff Members to assist the MCWDB; one Executive Director (FTE 1.0) and one Fiscal/Admin Specialist (FTE .50);
+- appoints three Staff Members to assist the MCWDB; one Executive Director (FTE 1.0), one Fiscal/Program Specialist (FTE 1.0), and one Fiscal/Admin Specialist (FTE 0.5).

 - appoints the Office of Economic Development’s Executive Director as his representative on the MCWDB and Supervisor to the American Job Center (AJC) Manager;

 - the Mayor’s representative shall not participate in the development of the Local Area Plan, the awarding of contracts for Program Providers, or participate in the Budgets of the Maui County Workforce Development Board (MCWDB).

 The Maui County Workforce Development Board (MCWDB) has the following role in the Maui County Workforce Development System:

 - oversees the certification of the American Job Center at least once in every three (3) years and ensures standards are met or exceeded;